American Society of Landscape Architects Medal

-The American Society of Landscape Architects Medal is awarded annually by the American Society of Landscape Architects (ASLA) to a landscape architect whose lifetime achievements and contributions to the profession have had a unique and lasting impact on the welfare of the public and the environment.
+The American Society of Landscape Architects Medal is awarded annually by the American Society of Landscape Architects (ASLA) to one landscape architect whose lifetime achievements and contributions to the profession have had a unique and lasting impact on the welfare of the public and the environment.
+It is the highest award given by the ASLA.

 History

 The honor has been given each year since 1971.
 Only three winners were not ASLA fellows: Sylvia Crowe, Geoffrey Jellicoe, and Norman Newton.